Nearby cycles on Drinfeld-Gaitsgory-Vinberg Interpolation Grassmannian and long intertwining functor: Statements of the results

-\vsp The above equivalence can be generalized to the factorization case.
+\vsp We also learned form Gaitsgory that the above equivalence can be generalized to the factorization case.
 I.e., the functor

 is an equivalence.
-We sketch a proof as folows.
+We sketch his proof as follows.
 Using the \etale descent, we obtain the desired equivalence when $I$ is a singleton.
-Also, one can show (e.g. using $\S$ \ref{sssec-fact-on-main-player}) the functor (\ref{eqn-second-adjoint-for-GrG}) preserves compact objects.
-Moreover, one can show that the assignment $I \givesto \pr_{\mCL N^-_I}\circ \oblv^{\mCL N_I}$ factorizes.
-Now it is a basic fact that a factorization functor satisfying the above properties is a factorization equivalence.
+Also, one can show (e.g. using $\S$ \ref{sssec-fact-on-main-player}) the functor (\ref{eqn-second-adjoint-for-GrG}) preserves compact objects, hence have \emph{continuous} right adjoints.
+With some additional work, one can show these right adjoints $(\pr_{\mCL N^-_I}\circ \oblv^{\mCL N_I})^R$ are strictly $\Dmod(X^I)$-linear.
+It follows that the assignments $I \givesto \pr_{\mCL N^-_I}\circ \oblv^{\mCL N_I}$ and $I \givesto (\pr_{\mCL N^-_I}\circ \oblv^{\mCL N_I})^R$ factorize, hence so do the adjunction natural transformations.
+We only need to show the adjunction natural transformations are invertible.
+Using factorization properties and the five lemma, one can reduce to the known case when $I$ is a singleton.

 \sssec{A new proof} Combining Theorem \ref{thm-inv-inv-duality} and Proposition \ref{prop-compact-generation-algebraic-player}, we obtain\footnote{A priori we only obtain \emph{an} equivalence $\Dmod(\GrGI)^{\LUI} \simeq \Dmod(\GrGI)_{\LUmI}$.
 However, by the construction of the duality in Proposition \ref{prop-compact-generation-algebraic-player}, it is easy to see that this equivalence is given by the functor $\pr_{\LUmI}\circ \oblv^{\LUI}$.}: \begin{cor} The functor